 Papers must be at most 12 pages in length total (including references) in the Springer (Word) or (Latex) format.
 All submissions must describe original, complete and not published nor currently under review for another workshop, conference, or journal.
 The full papers will appear online in INTAP202 proceedings which will be published by CCIS-Springer and indexed in Scopus and Web of Science.
 A limited number of high-quality submissions may be invited for extended version publication in ISI journals with impact factors i.e. CAEE (IF: 1.57) and CAI (IF: 0.48).

 Copyright Form (Springer)

-INTAP 2020 auhtors of all categories should submit Copyright_Form_Singapore version with the Camera Ready copy of their papers.
+AIRLEAs and INTAP 2021 authors of all categories should submit Copyright_Form_Singapore version with the Camera Ready copy of their papers.

 AIRLES Organizing Committee:

 - Mohamed Abomhara, Norwegian University of Science and Technology, Norway.

 - Andrii Shalaginov, Norwegian University of Science and Technology, Norway.

 - Athar Khodabakhsh, Norwegian University of Science and Technology, Norway.